 Reasons to Train

 The nice thing about training with your English Cocker is the opportunity to bond.
-Your dog will grow to trust you even more, and once you and your dog get going on some basic concepts, you and your partner will learn to work with each other even more, opening the door for more advanced activities, such as some agility course style training, or whatever you choose.
-The sky really is the limit, as the English Cocker is adaptable to all sorts of skills.
+Your dog will grow to trust you even more, and once you and your dog get going on some basic concepts, you and your partner will learn to work with each other, opening the door for more advanced activities, such as some agility, or whatever you choose.
+The sky is the limit, as the English Cocker is adaptable to all sorts of skills.
 It's all up to you.